Task 1: Azure Virtual WAN

 - Routing, Azure Firewall, and encryption for private connectivity.

-You don’t have to have all of these use cases to start using Virtual WAN.
-You can get started with just one use case, and then adjust your network as it evolves.
+All of these use cases are not required to start using Virtual WAN.
+Get started with just one use case and adjust as the network needs evolve.

-The Virtual WAN architecture is a hub and spoke architecture with scale and performance built in for branches (VPN/SD-WAN devices), users (Azure VPN/OpenVPN/IKEv2 clients), ExpressRoute circuits, and virtual networks.
-It enables a global transit network architecture, where the cloud hosted network ‘hub’ enables transitive connectivity between endpoints that might be distributed across different types of ‘spokes’.
+The Virtual WAN follows a hub and spoke architecture with scale and performance built in for branches (VPN/SD-WAN devices), users (Azure VPN/OpenVPN/IKEv2 clients), ExpressRoute circuits, and virtual networks.
+Enabling a global transit network architecture, where the cloud hosted network ‘hub’ provides transitive connectivity between endpoints that can be distributed across different types of ‘spokes’.

 Virtual WAN offers the following advantages: